 - 14. The Subnet Managers screen is displayed if an InfiniBand network was enabled.
 At this screen, nodes (if any) that are to run the subnet manager for the InfiniBand network should be selected.
 Continue should then be clicked. - 15.
-At the Installation sources screen, the DVD drive containing the Bright Cluster Manager DVD should be selected, then Continue clicked.

-- 16. At the Workload Management screen, a workload manager should be selected and the number of slots per node set to be equal to the number of CPU cores per node.
-Continue should be clicked. - 17.
+At the Installation sources screen, the DVD drive containing the Bright Cluster Manager DVD should be selected, then Continue clicked. - 16.
+At the Workload Management screen, a workload manager should be selected.
+Continue should then be clicked. - 17.
 At the Disk Partitioning and Layouts screen, a drive should be selected on the head node.
 The installation will be done onto this drive, overwriting all its previous content.

 The administrator can modify the disk layout for the head node by selecting a pre-defined layout.
 For hard drives that have less than about 500GB space, the XML file master-one-big-partition.xml is used by default: